 Set prices are as easily decided as they are forgotten.
 However, MAP is carefully regulated to be in sync with both the market and the retailer’s intention for allowance.
 Thus, it’s crucial for retailers to track and monitor MAP violations.

 Firstly, online purveyors will refrain from getting into price wars with each other with the help of MAP.
 That will also help keep the product valuable.
-If not from the example above, B&M retailers could be discouraged from having the product in stock at all along with an invaluable product.
+If not, from the example above, B&M retailers could be discouraged from having the product in stock at all along with an invaluable product.
 Additionally, it would negatively impact future sales as well as the value of the brand.

 Secondly, with the help of MAP monitoring, retailers can look after the prices of their competitor’s and thus, adapt their own prices to correspond.
 In addition, they can use their research to report the violations to warn the respective manufacturer that something needs to be done.
 As a result, you get a better association with that particular manufacturer, and should that reseller fail to adhere to the MAP policy, those that did follow it would get the option of more flexible pricing.

-On the other hand, monitoring MAP is advantageous to manufacturer’s since they can reassure themselves that they will have more sales since the more that the retailer sells, the more likely they will continue buying from the supplier.
+Monitoring MAP is advantageous to manufacturer’s since they can reassure themselves that they will have more sales since the more that the retailer sells, the more likely they will continue buying from the supplier.
 However, if the retailer ends up with leftover inventory due to the fact that someone had undersold to them, they are most likely not going to order from that supplier again.
 Additionally, the greater the margin, the larger the incentive for retailers to advertise certain products.
 By monitoring and tracking MAP violations, you will be able to confirm that retailers are not trying to sell any of your items for lower or discounted prices.
 Although this will increase sales volume and remove extra inventory, it will lower both the brand and the product’s value in the eyes of consumers.

 The graph below visually gives you a better understanding of how the product is viewed by consumers.
 For example, if a retailer begins to sell it lower or higher than the MAP price created by the manufacturer, then it will be less desirable, since it will seem as it is not a genuine quality product because of its either excessively low or high price.
 However, if the retailer sells it within the margins, then it costs slightly less than the premium product, but it is still just as desirable, because the price justifies the product.